 History of terrain models

-The first moulded terrain models were created for military purpose.
+The first moulded terrain models were created for military purposes.
 Towns and fortifications were predominantly modelled, but also larger territories.
-The imperator Maximilian I. (14591540) for example induced the manufacturing of four primitive terrain models of the eastern Alps during 15001540 by P. Dax [1] and Pope Clemens VII used a cork model of Florence created by Benvenuto di Lorenzo della Volpaia and Niccolò Tribolo to plan his siege of 1529/30 [2].
-The first centre of relief modelling became Venice in the middle of the 16th century.
+Emperor Maximilian I. (1459–1540) for example initiated the manufacturing of four primitive terrain models of the eastern Alps during 1500–1540 by P. Dax [1] and Pope Clemens VII used a cork model of Florence created by Benvenuto di Lorenzo della Volpaia and Niccolò Tribolo to plan his siege of 1529/30 [2].
+Venice became the first centre of relief modelling in the middle of the 16th century.
 Nearly 200 models were created to depict the possessions of the Venetian Doges in the Levant.
-[3] In Germany, the duke Albert V of Bavaria let produce four reliefs of towns by Jakob Sandtner between 1568 and 1574.
+[3] In Germany, Duke Albert V of Bavaria ordered Jakob Sandtner to fashion four town reliefs between 1568 and 1574.
 [4]

 Bavarian National Museum

-In Paris, Sébastian Vauban (16331707), the famous French fortification engineer of King Louis XIV, let produce outstanding accurate models of all his constructions including their environment [5].
-But also fortified cities of potential enemies and models of mountain regions were created.
-As well Paris as Venice in Italy were centres of terrain modelling [6].
-These military models as well as topographic maps were not open to the public and top secret of course.
+In Paris, Sébastian Vauban (1633–1707), the famous French fortification engineer of King Louis XIV, had outstanding accurate models be made of all his constructions and their environs [5].
+He also created models of fortified cities of potential enemies and mountain regions.
+Both Paris and Venice in Italy were centres of terrain modelling [6].
+These military models as well as topographic maps were not open to the public and of course were confidential.

-For a long time, topographic maps were very rare and the problem of the representation of the third dimension was not simple to manage on maps.
-Especially in hilly and mountained regions, it was less difficult to create a three-dimensional model of the earth’s surface than to translate it in a two-dimensional map.
+For a long time, topographic maps were very rare and the problem of the representation of the third dimension was not easy to manage on maps.
+Especially in hilly and mountainous regions it was less difficult to create a three-dimensional model of the earth’s surface than to translate it into a two-dimensional map.

-Whereas today commonly a terrain model is shaped after the contour lines of a map, the approach at the end of the 18th century was inversely.
-The best part of the "Atlas Suisse par Meyer et Weiss", the best map of Switzerland during the first half of the 19th century based on a terrain model of a great part of the Swiss Alps created by Joachim Eugen Müller (17521833).
-[7]
+Whereas today a terrain model is usually shaped after the contour lines of a map, the approach at the end of the 18th century was reverse.
+The greater part of the “Atlas Suisse par Meyer et Weiss”, the most accurate map of Switzerland during the first half of the 19th century, was based on a terrain model of a great area of the Swiss Alps created by Joachim Eugen Müller (1752–1833)[7]

-A first height reached the art of terrain modelling in Switzerland towards the end of the 19th century.
-Prerequisites for this evolution were several new technical achievements like reliable contour maps of the whole country, the invention of photography, the upcoming alpinism and the strengthened scientific interest of geologists.
+The art of terrain modelling in Switzerland reached a first peak towards the end of the 19th century.
+Prerequisites for this success were several new technical achievements like reliable contour maps of the whole country, the invention of photography, the upcoming alpinism and the strengthened scientific interest of geologists.

 Swiss Alpine Museum

-Whereas large scale models benefited from the use of photographs depicting even the smallest details, the production of small scale models was facilitated by the use of a pantograph.
-At the end of the 19th century, this method allowed milling out a model from a block of plaster, when using the contour lines of a map to guide the milling cutter.
-Based on the pantograph, Karl Wenschow (18841947) developed a method to produce quickly a large amount of accurate terrain models by pressing paper-moulds using the die stamping technique.
+Whereas large scale models benefitted from the use of photographs depicting even the smallest details, the production of small scale models was facilitated by the use of a pantograph.
+At the end of the 19th century, this method allowed milling out a model from a block of plaster, using the contour lines of a map to guide the milling cutter.
+Based on the pantograph, Karl Wenschow (1884–1947) developed a method to rapidly produce a large amount of accurate terrain models by pressing paper-moulds using the die stamping technique.

-During the World War II, the Allied produced huge amount of terrain models using different techniques.
-They provided crucial information for the landing operations in North Africa and Normandy.
+During World War II the Allies produced huge amounts of terrain models using different techniques.
+These models provided crucial information for the landing operations in North Africa and Normandy.

-After the World War II in the USA a procedure using vacuum formed plastic sheets has been developed to produce cheap reliefs in large quantities.
+After World War II a procedure using vacuum formed plastic sheets had been developed in the USA to produce cheap reliefs in large quantities.
 Maps of the corresponding area where printed on the plastic sheets before their forming.
-This technique is in use until today.
+This technique is still used today.

-In the last years, a new technology allows to generate the entire model directly by a computer-controlled 3D-printer.
-There exist different printing techniques producing uncoloured terrain models.
-They all are subsumed under the label Rapid Prototyping.
+In the last few years, a new technology emerged, allowing the entire model to be generated directly by a computer-controlled 3D-printer.
+Different printing techniques producing uncoloured terrain models exist, which are all subsumed under the label Rapid Prototyping.
 A technique to paint the model after forming has also been developed.

 [1] Gygax, Fritz.
 Das topographische Relief in der Schweiz.
 1937.
 S.14 and Grün, W.-D..
 Kretschmer, Ingrid.
 Relief.
 1986.